kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

     ![ssh](./getting_started_images/oobe_ssh.png)

 1. On the next screen, click **Connect with a new device** to begin the process of linking your devkit to Azure.
-To check your Azure subscription go to https://ms.portal.azure.com/#home, then tap Subscriptions.
+To check your Azure subscription status go to https://ms.portal.azure.com/#home, then tap Subscriptions.

     ![connect_device](./getting_started_images/oobe_connect_device.png)